andrewgormley/bakedco/site/content/privacy-policy.md

 We use Google Invisible reCAPTCHA on our website to help prevent spam and abuse.
 By visiting our website you agree to us collecting hardware and software information, such as device and application data and the results of integrity checks, and sending that data to Google for analysis.

+#### Third Party Processors

+Our carefully selected partners and service providers may process personal information about you on our behalf as described below:\
+\
+**Digital Marketing Service Providers**

+We periodically appoint digital marketing agents to conduct marketing activity on our behalf, such activity may result in the compliant processing of personal information.
+Our appointed data processors include:

+(i)Prospect Global Ltd (trading as Sopro) Reg.
+UK Co.
+09648733.
+You can contact Sopro and view their privacy policy here: [http://sopro.io](http://sopro.io/).
+Sopro are registered with the ICO Reg: ZA346877 their Data Protection Officer can be emailed at: [dpo@sopro.io](mailto:dpo@sopro.io "mailto\:dpo@sopro.io").

 #### Changes to this website privacy policy

-This privacy policy was published on 20th March 2020 and last updated on 20th March 2020.
+This privacy policy was published on 20th March 2020 and last updated on 9th August 2021.
 We may change this privacy policy from time to time.
 When we do, all changes to this privacy policy will be published on this page.
 Check this page from time to time to ensure that you remain happy.